david-rockwood/fimpad/README.md

 ## Using FIM tags

 All tags in FIMpad are enclosed in triple brackets, in order to strongly differentiate tags from regular text.
-Of the the four classes of tags in FIMpad, FIM tags are the most important.
+Of the the five classes of tags in FIMpad, FIM tags are the most important.
 A FIM tag marks the location in a text file where you want the LLM-generated text to be inserted.
 Below is an example of a simple FIM tag before execution.

 > Four score and seven [[[50]]]